nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `timetable < /fancy | /simple >`

-Note: Fancy mode features sleek unicode characters and coloured output.
+> Note: Fancy mode features sleek unicode characters and coloured output.
 Some terminals (mainly Windows terminals) do not support fancy mode.
 If you run `timetable /fancy` on terminals that do not support it, the output may not be readable.
 If neither of the options `/fancy` or `/simple` are specified, then YAMOM will attempt to decide the best view for you.

+> Note: If you have too many lessons overlapping in terms of timing, the width of your timetable may overflow the window size and thus the timetable will be difficult to view.
+In that case, increase your window width or use the `select` command to resolve some of the timing collisions.

 Example of usage: